Wildlife Photography Workshop From Floating Blinds to Photograph Water Birds

 - wildlife workshops using floating hides 17

 - wildlife workshops using floating hides 18

 - wildlife workshops using floating hides 19

 For me, photographing animals with unique perspective is the main advantage of this photographic technique.
 The photographer is able to create from the surface of the water giving the audience the impression to be in the scene.
 The photographs do not have the effect of bird's eye view of photos taken from the bank.
 Contact with the eyes of animals is direct, giving a major impact to photographs.

 Using a Floating Blind is Easy

 Learning to use a floating blind is very fast and easy.
 A photographer just needs a few minutes.
 The entrance is from the back.
 Once the ball placed on the dedicated screws, simply set the lens and then begin to move.

 Water is a real danger to the camera equipment.
 A degree of caution is required when entering inside the tent but nothing too difficult.

 The only real enemy of the floating blind is the wind.
 It is almost impossible to fight against a strong wind.
 If the wind blows inside the tent, it is impossible to maintain it on the water.

 If you already have some experience with photography and you want to improve your technique on very particular points, then this trip is perfect for your needs.
-Since the number of participants that we take is limited, you are guaranteed to learn the specific information you want.
+Since the number of participants that I take is limited, you are guaranteed to learn the specific information you want.